 Dirt is dirt, right?
-It gets under your nails, it gets tracked into your house and it creates a lot of laundry if you have young children.
+It gets under your nails, it gets tracked into your house, and it creates a lot of laundry.
 Most people don’t give topsoil a second thought other than to grumble about the mess it makes.
 But some wonder which soil is the best soil for grass growing.
 The answer?
 Friable loam.
 It’s the ideal lawn soil.
 We’ll explain what it is and how to get it.

 What Is Soil?